c4tk/c4tk/src/content/events/bangalore/2014/about.md

        <header>
           <h3>Spiritual Justice</h3>
         </header>
         <p>Every person has the right to receive God’s Word and discover His unconditional love.
-Join creative and coding forces to develop films, games and technologies to reduce spiritual poverty.
+Join creative and coding forces to develop technologies to reduce spiritual poverty.
 Create ways for children to learn the Word of God, bury it in their hearts and share it with their friends.
 Create works for prayer, evangelism, mentorship and other innovative means to spiritual formation. .
       </section>
     </div>
   </div>